Filip-Jovetic/TailWind-Portfolio/README.md

 # TailWind-Portfolio

-In this project, we build a responsive SPA using the tailwind framework.
+In this project we are building a responsive SPA using the tailwind framework.
-#can work with UI controls
+#it can work with UI controls